millerf1234/OpenGL_Windows_Projects/OpenGL_GLFW_Project/NotesAndReferences/Notes_and_ReadMe.txt

+[Not every note/thought contained in this document is complete at this time]

 This is just an extra text file containing random notes related to a whole range of topics.
 This means that this file includes notes/research/weblinks towards ideas I have going forward but haven't implemented yet, random thoughts I have/had whilest writing the code (including explination and justification of how I expect/hope for